 Where teachers identify that a pupil is not making measurable progress despite targeted teaching strategies.
 A referral should be made to the ALNCO.
 The ALNCO and teacher will review the approaches adopted.
-Where support additional to that of normal class provision is required, it will be provided through School Action via intervention programmes such as Read, Write, Inc. and Maths Makes Sense.
-If, after further consideration, a more sustained level of support is needed, it would be provided through School Action Plus.
-Where concerns remain despite sustained intervention, the school will consider establishing an IDP in place of a Statutory Assessment.
+Where concerns remain despite sustained intervention, the school will consider establishing an IDP.
 Parents will be fully consulted at each stage.
-Each of these intervention programmes is detailed in appropriate sections of this policy.